What is a focus group?

 Advantages of focus groups

 - They give you qualitative insights.
-Exploring the ‘why’ behind people’s behaviors, views and decisions
+Exploring the ‘why’ behind people’s behaviours, views and decisions

 - They enable interactive discussions.
 Often leading to deeper insights as participants explore topics and ideas